Brittany Brown

 Healthcare GRC

-On December 27, 2024, The Office of Civil Rights at the U.S. Department of Health and Human Services (HHS) issued a notice of proposed rule making (NPRM) to the HIPAA Security Rule to strengthen the protection of electronic protected health information (ePHI).
+On December 27, 2024, The Office for Civil Rights at the U.S. Department of Health and Human Services (HHS) issued a notice of proposed rule making (NPRM) to the HIPAA Security Rule to strengthen the protection of electronic protected health information (ePHI).

 The Notice of Proposed Rulemaking for the HIPAA Security Rule introduces significant changes to the framework protecting electronic protected health information, requiring regulated entities to implement comprehensive security measures, conducting annual penetration testing, performing automated vulnerability scans every six months, and mandating multi-factor authentication across all systems accessing ePHI.
 All these measures must be documented and periodically reviewed.
 With the removal of addressable standards, all safeguards are now mandatory, demanding a stricter compliance approach.
 Healthcare organizations must adapt to these updated requirements while managing risk in a complex and dynamic healthcare environment.
 Throughout the NPRM, the Department of HHS emphasized that a thorough risk analysis should drive the implementation of technical controls to ensure they are reasonable and appropriate for the size and complexity of the organization.
 This highlights the critical importance of conducting a risk analysis, as it helps entities tailor security measures based on their unique risks and operational environment.